Distributed Multi-Agent Reinforcement Learning Based on Graph-Induced Local Value Functions: Simulation Results

 The edge set of graph $\mathcal{G}_R=(\mathcal{V},\mathcal{E}_R)$ is set as $\mathcal{E}_R=\varnothing$, implying that the individual reward of each agent only depends on its own state and action.
 In this case, the learning graph $\mathcal{G}_L$ is complete because $i\stackrel{\mathcal{E}_{SO}}{\longrightarrow} j$ for any $i,j\in\mathcal{V}$.
 Then Algorithm \ref{alg} with the LVF setting in (\ref{Jhati}) becomes a centralized algorithm.
 Hence, we employ the TLVF defined in (\ref{Jtildei}).
-The communication graph is set as $\mathcal{G}_{cm}=\mathcal{G}_S$.
-By choosing same parameters $m_i(0)$, $T_e$, $T_c$, $y_i(t)-d_i(t)$ as those in Example \ref{ex 9warehouses}, as generating matrices $C^l_{ij}$ in the same way as that in (\ref{Clij}), the simulation results with $\kappa=1$ and $\kappa=4$ are shown in Fig. \ref{fig 100agents} (\textbf{Middle}) and Fig. \ref{fig 100agents} (\textbf{Right}), respectively.
-From the simulations, we observe that our distributed RL algorithm with $\kappa=1$ and two-point feedback has the lowest variance and fastest convergence rate, which is consistent with our analysis in Remark \ref{re TLVF complexity}.
-Moreover, the approximation error induced by $\kappa=1$ does not affect the significantly improved performance of our RL algorithm compared with GVF-based centralized algorithms. \end{example}
+The communication graph is set as $\mathcal{G}_C=\mathcal{G}_S$.
+By setting $\mathcal{V}_l=\{4l-3,...,4l\}$, $l=1,...,25$, and choosing same parameters $m_i(0)$, $T_e$, $z_i(t)$ as those in Example \ref{ex 9warehouses}, the simulation results for $\kappa=0$, 1 and 2 are shown in Fig. \ref{fig 100agents}.
+We observe that the distributed RL algorithm with $\kappa=0$ gains the lowest variance and fastest convergence rate.
+This means that in this example, the TLVF approximation error does not harm the improved performance of our RL algorithm.
+Moreover, the smaller $\kappa$ is, the faster the algorithm converges, which is consistent with the analysis in Remark \ref{re TLVF complexity}. \end{example}